'Telephone terrorism' rattles 48 Jewish centers

 "We are in a volatile and fast-growing threat environment," said Jonathan Greenblatt of the Anti-Defamation League.
 "The Jewish community has been on edge."

 Asked on Wednesday whether his campaign rhetoric could have caused a spike in anti-Semitism, President Donald Trump demurred.
-He mentioned his daughter, Ivanka -- who converted to Judaism -- her husband Jared Kushner and their children.
+He talked about his election victory, then mentioned his daughter, Ivanka -- who converted to Judaism -- her husband Jared Kushner and their children.

 "I think that you're going to see a lot different United States of America over the next three, four, or eight years.
 I think a lot of good things are happening, and you're going to see a lot of love."